 Save on Save the Dates & Invitations

-Think of Save the Date cards as an option, it is the easiest way to cut in this area.
+Think of save the date cards as an option.
 If you do want to send them out, look for deals online.
-One option is postcards from Vistapint.
-They will often offer them for 50% or even free at times, you just pay shipping.
+One option is postcards from Vistaprint.
+They will often offer them for 50% or even free at times; you just pay shipping.
 Shutterfly also has a lot of great options and frequently runs special promotions.
-The most affordable option on Shutterfly is the 4×7.9 photo card.

 For wedding invitations, look at craft stores.
 Michael’s, Hobby Lobby, and AC Moore all sell blank wedding invites.
 The wedding invites come with a link to where you can download a template.
 You can then plug in your information and print them yourself.
 Be sure to check for craft store coupons to bring down the price.
 Also, don’t forget to check clearance.
 A friend of mine got her invitations on clearance at Target for $12 a box!